Update – changes to Local Planning Panels

 Councillors, property developers and real estate agents are ineligible to be panel members as this undermines the objective of having DAs determined by independent experts, depoliticising the assessment process.

-The referral criteria for both development applications and planning proposals has been set by the Minister for Planning and Public Spaces.
+The referral criteria for both development applications and planning proposals has been set by the Minister for Planning.

 These criteria will be continually monitored.
 Councils are encouraged to provide ongoing feedback on these criteria and the operation of their panels to ensure their ongoing success.